der-bingle/scripture-references/site/src/access/enhancer/index.md

     client: new BibleClient(),  // Provide a custom fetch(bible) client
     app_origin: 'https://app.fetch.bible',  // Use a custom fetch app
     history: false,  // Don't intercept browser "back" to hide app modal
-    translation: 'eng_bsb',  // Set the translation to be used })
+    translations: ['eng_bsb', 'grc_sr'],  // Set the translations to be used })

 // Control which elements are evaluated for bible reference discovery